Allison Harrison

 November 8, 2016

-Choosing a Foundation For Your Business Structure
+How to Chose a Foundation For Your Business Structure

 Understanding Business Structures

 There are four broad legal structures available to a new business.
 While this list is not all-inclusive, these structures are most relevant to start-ups and small businesses.
-They include sole proprietorship, partnerships, corporations, and limited liability companies (“LLCs”).
+They include sole proprietorships, partnerships, corporations, and limited liability companies (“LLCs”).

 Sole Proprietorship